Many teams building software for the B.C. government use GitHub to host their code. Using GitHub you can:

 The Province owns several GitHub organizations, which are described below.

-bcgov organization contains all public code repositories that hold open-source code or public documents for all B.C. government teams working on the platform, including Platform Services.
+bcgov organization contains public repositories that hold open-source code or public documents developed by B.C. government teams.
 This organization is public.

-- Most product teams working in the BC Gov Private Cloud PaaS OpenShift platform should use this organization.
+- Product teams working in the BC Gov Private Cloud PaaS OpenShift platform should use this organization unless they are given permission to work in

 - Any member of the